chadwishner/P-G_Code_Challenge/README.md

  - List of top 500 Hacker News stories in a scrollable view
  - Tapping a story opens a view with more information on the story including comments
  - If the story has a link, a safari icon is shown that can be tapped to open a WebView of the link.
+ - Search bar for story titles
+ - HTML markers have been removed from text for Stories and Comments are in plain HTML.
  - SwiftUI was used so the application is compatible with iOS13+

 ## Current issues/areas for improvement